 How to Stretch the Levator Scapulae

 To stretch it completely requires moving both attachments away from each other.
 To do this flex your head down and roll the head to the opposite shoulder.
 Then lift the, same side, arm up over head.
 Bend your elbow and apply light pressure onto the head to add more stretch.
 Make sure you keep your elbow high (not seen in picture).
+If you are not feeling this stretch try and drop your shoulder down away from your ear

 I don’t often prescribe this stretch any more but some patients still like the ease of using this when they are at work.
 What I recommend now to my patients is proper stretching of the chest muscles, maintaining correct posture (through taping or regular reminders) and an exercise called the prone thoracic extension that I learned from Evan Osar.